benlee105/PSZoomC2/README.md

 There's PowerShell, Bash and C# versions!

 ## What are the pre-requisites and setup required?
-You'll need a Zoom account, and create a Zoom app on Zoom's website (its super easy!).
+You'll need a Zoom account, create a Zoom app on Zoom's website (its super easy!) and have [Zoom Workplace](https://zoom.us/download) installed.

+You'll need to furnish the Zoom App info into the code of your choice.

 See [**Workflow Wiki**](https://github.com/benlee105/PSZoomC2/wiki/Workflow) for step by step instructions on setup.